 To craft an exceptional leather product you have to start with the best components.
 And so our products are crafted from the best quality top grain vegetable tanned leather we can find.
 We source solid brass buckles and clips from small artisanal foundries and our cotton canvas from family-owned weavers that have been in business for over 200 years.

-To further achieve that genuine old school finish we sponge dye the leather, then oil it with our own mixture of beeswax and animal fat.
-Once moulded we painstakingly hand stitched every single stitch, an art in itself that takes several years to master.
-But the result is a product that looks and feels like it was made 100 years ago, abundant in charm, and if cared fore it will last lifetime.
+“HAND MADE” is not just a marketing tool at Els & Co.
+To achieve that genuine old school finish we sponge dye the leather by hand; oil it with our own mixture of beeswax and animal fat by hand; mould it by hand; then painstakingly stitch every single stitch by hand, an art in itself that takes several months to master.
+There are no short-cuts in our process, but the result is a product that looks and feels like it was made 100 years ago with loads of character and reeking of quality.

 Our biggest challenge when kick-starting this journey seven years ago was finding craftswomen, but what a surprise to discover unimagined skills right on our doorstep.
 We had no idea that our craftswomen would be able to reach such a high level of craftsmanship, wonderfully surprising us all at the amount of latent talent hidden among the millions of unemployed people in South Africa.
 The beginning was tough and it felt like we would never get there but as the first craftswomen reached 10 000 hours of practising their trade it all just came together, culminating in the incredible products we now sell to globally recognised brands.